sarnold/google-re2/README.rst

 Requirements for building the C++ extension:

-* Building requires RE2, pybind11, and cmake installed in the build environment.
+* Building from source requires a reasonably recent version of the RE2 shared library (at least .so version 8) and cmake (and optionally pybind11) installed in the build environment.
+For example:

-  + On Ubuntu/Debian, install cmake, pybind11-dev, and libre2-dev packages
+  + On Ubuntu focal, install cmake, pybind11-dev, and libre2-dev packages
   + On Gentoo, install dev-util/cmake and dev-python/pybind11, then
     dev-libs/re2 `from the embedded overlay`_
   + For a venv you can install the pybind11 package from PyPI